Sakura Hijiki (Domestic Shipping Only)

 [Important: Remove the salt first before eating.]

-After rinsing off the surrounding salt, soak the sakura hijiki in water for 3-7 minutes to remove the salt.
+After rinsing off the surrounding salt, soak the hijiki in water for 3-7 minutes to remove the salt.

 When you finish removing the salt from the water, gently rub the hijiki for a minute as if you are transferring the aroma of the sakura to the hijiki.
 You will enjoy the aroma of sakura even more.
 The sakura petal can also be used for cooking.